ddoeppner/ONE-Record/working_draft/API/docs/access-delegations.md

 | **401** | Not authenticated                                            | Error            |
 | **403** | Not authorized to submit Delegation Request                  | Error            |
 | **415** | Unsupported Content Type                                     | Error            |

+## Security
+To engage with the "Request Access Delegation" endpoint, a client needs proper authentication.
+If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.

 ## Example A1